Accelegator/accelegator/README.md

 ```shell
 python3 -m pip install --user gspread oauth2client
 ```
+Create a Google Sheets spreadsheet and a Google Form in Google Drive.
+In the Form, create yes or no questions to measure the capabilities and skills of the students that you wish to group.
+After you have at least one submission of the Form, you can go to the responses tab and click on the green icon with the white cross through it.
+This will enable you to link the Sheet to the Form.
+You can either create a new Sheet or link to a preexisting one.
+If you need to change the destination, you can click on the three dot icon menu to the right of the green icon and select "Select response destination".

+Open the `.json` file in the `accelegator` repository and find the `"client-email"`.
+Copy the quoted text that looks like an email address.
+Return to the Sheet and open the sharing options.
+Paste the address and click send.

+Within `defaults.py`, update the `DEFAULT_WORKBOOK` constant to the name of your Sheet.
 ---

 ## Usage

 Accelegator analysis advisee questionnaires and uses natural language processing to compile and sort the information for advisors.

 ### Legalities and Privacy